ComposerShield/qiti/README.md

             functionToRunOnThread0();
         });
         functionToRunOnThread1();
-        t.join()
+        t.join();
     };
     dataRaceDetector->run(codeToTest);
     REQUIRE(dataRaceDetector->passed()); // No data races detected
 }
 ```

-Please refer to documentation for full overview of all available features.
+Please refer to the documentation for a full overview of all available features.

 ## License